“Beautiful is everything one looks at with love.”Christian Morgenstern, German author and poet

 - Beer is German life.
 It is a beer-loving nation.

-- Germany has amazing bread.
+- Germany has terrific bread.
 It plays a cultural role in their lives.
 There are over 300 varieties.

 - Germany has over 400 zoos, more than any other country on earth.
 The most famous Zoo Berlin is well worth a visit.